shreekar2005/BareMetal_FRDM_IMX91/README.md

 ## cleaning

 remove build directory from root:

 ```bash
 make clean APP=sonar_proximity

 ```

 remove build and clear terminal:

 ```bash
 make clear APP=sonar_proximity

 ```

 or inside app:

 ```bash
 make clean

 ```

+---

+Would you like me to help you set up the final step—injecting this `run start` command directly into U-Boot's `bootcmd` so it fires off completely automatically without you even touching the keyboard?